theme-next/hexo-theme-next/.github/CONTRIBUTING.md

     - `Scheme [2] - Muse`: An issue related to Scheme Muse
     - `Scheme [3] - Pisces`: An issue related to Scheme Pisces
     - `Scheme [4] - Gemini`: An issue related to Scheme Gemini
-    - `3rd party service`: An issue related to 3rd party service
+    - `3rd Party Service`: An issue related to 3rd party service
     - `Docs`: Need to add instruction document
     - `Configurations`: An issue related to configurations
     - `CSS`: An issue related to CSS